La muette de Portici: Act 4

-Fenella comes to her brother's dwelling and describes the horrors, which are taking place in the town.
-The relation fills his noble soul with sorrow and disgust.
-When Fenella has retired to rest, Pietro enters with comrades and tries to excite Masaniello to further deeds, but he only wants liberty and shrinks from murder and cruelties.
+Fenella comes to her brother's home and describes the horrors taking place in the town.
+The news fills his noble soul with sorrow and disgust.
+When Fenella retires to rest, Pietro enters with comrades and tries to excite Masaniello to further violence, but he only wants liberty and shrinks from murder and cruelties.

-They tell him that Alfonso has escaped and that they are resolved to overtake and kill him.
-Fenella, who hears all, decides to save her lover.
-At this moment Alfonso begs at her door for a hiding-place.
+They tell him that Alfonso has escaped and that they are resolved to find and kill him.
+Fenella, who hears all, decides to save her unfaithful lover.
+At this moment Alfonso arrives at her door and begs for a hiding-place.
 He enters with Elvire, and Fenella, though at first disposed to avenge herself on her rival, pardons her for Alfonso's sake.
-Masaniello, reentering, assures the strangers of his protection and even when Pietro denounces Alfonso as the Viceroy's son, he holds his promise sacred.
-Pietro with his fellow-conspirators leaves him full of rage and hatred.
+Masaniello, reentering, assures Elvire and Alfonso of his protection and even when Pietro denounces Alfonso as the viceroy's son, holds his promise sacred.
+Pietro with his the other revolutionaries leave filled with rage and hate.

-Meanwhile, the magistrate of the city presents Masaniello with the Royal crown and he is proclaimed King of Naples.
+Meanwhile, Masaniello is presented with the royal crown and is proclaimed king of Naples by the magistrate of the city.